ma521yyy/Difference-in-2019-Canadian-Federal-Election-if-Everyone-had-Vote/README.md

 The produced csv data outputs saved in output/~

 # Outputs
-Output contain data that are cleaned from the input data by clean data scripts, the final report paper in pdf form and its R Markdown file.
+Output contain data that are cleaned from the input data by clean data scripts, the final report paper in pdf form and its R Markdown file:

 -census_cleaned.csv